anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * COPY: parallel command to load files into Redshift.
 The table must exist in Redshift, otherwise error
   * To optimize data import:
-    * File sizes ideal 1–125 MB after compression: if you have smaller files, unify them. if you have bigger files, split them
+    * File sizes between 1MB and 1GB, ideally 1–125 MB after compression: if you have smaller files, unify them. if you have bigger files, split them
     * All files similar size
     * Compress files
-    * if there is one huge file, split it into the number of files which is multiple of slices in the cluster
+    * Number of files should be a multiple of slices in the cluster
   * This command adds hidden metadata columns
   * This command can also decrypt data
   * For narrow tables (many rows, few columns), load it with one COPY transaction